manalbayoumi/Project-3-data-engineering-Stock-Market/README.md

 ## Instructions
 ---
 **Part One_ETL.ipynb**
-This is a jupyter notebook file, with this file, user can download stock data from Yahoo finiance API and then save to SQLite3 database.
+This is a jupyter notebook file, with this file, user can download stock data from Yahoo finance API and then save to SQLite3 database.
 Data from API include
 * data
 * Open